sdepold/javascript-basics/apis/03-graphql/README.md

 ## What is GraphQL

-- Query language for APIs
+- Query and manipulation language for APIs
-- Runtime for fulfilling those queries with your existing data
+- Runtime for fulfilling queries with your existing data
+- Originally developed by Facebook
+- Alternative approach to REST

 ## Why would you need it?

 - Load only the data you need
-- Load multiple resource types in a single request
+- Load multiple nested resources in a single request
-- Type system
+- Gives clients more control over the data needed
+- Can drastically reduce the amount of requests and network traffic which is particularly interesting on mobile device

 ## Terminology

 ### Scalar

 - One of the two atomic types in GraphQL
-- Pointer to types
+- Represent the leaf types of a query (the eventual data type something is resolving to)
 - 5 built-in Scalars: Int, Float, String, Boolean, ID

 ## Additional readings